AaronTroupe/NeuralNets.link/README.md

 ## 🚀 Getting Started

 ### 1️⃣ Sign Up
-Create your account at [NeuralNets.link](https://neuranets.link)
+Create your account at [NeuralNets.link](https://neuralnets.link/login)

 ### 2️⃣ Get Your API Key
-Navigate to your dashboard and copy your API key
+Get your API key from the [dashboard](https://neuralnets.link/dashboard)

 ### 3️⃣ Make Your First Request
 ```bash